Mihai-P/yii2-core/README.md

 ## Usage

-Once the extension is installed, modify your application configuration to include:
+Once the extension is installed, modify the backend\config\main.php application configuration to include:

 ```php
 return [